 3. It will pop up a window to inform you that the Converter agent needs to be temporarily installed on the remote source machine.

 You need to choose whether to automatically uninstall the agent when import succeeds or not.
 Click Yes to continue.

 4. On Destination System page, select VMware Infrastructure virtual machine as the destination type, and provide VMware server connection credentials.
 Then click Next.

 5. On Destination Virtual Machine page, provide an inventory Name for the new VM, and click Next.

 6. On Destination Location page, select the ESXi host, Datastore, and Virtual machine version.
 Click Next.

 7. On Options page, browse Current settings and optionally Edit the parameters for the conversion task.
 Then click Next to continue.

 8. On Summary page, review the settings and click Finish to start conversion.
 You can see the progress in Recent Tasks.

-As VMware vCenter Converter has been announced to be completely removed from the Product Downloads list, and there is no timeline for the new replacement product, if you have not downloaded it before, you are better off using another secure alternative product to perform P2V migrations.
+As VMware vCenter Converter has been announced to be completely removed from the Product Downloads list, and there is no timeline for the new replacement product, if you have not downloaded it before, you are better off using another secure alternative product to perform P2V migration VMware.

 By installing backup agent on your virtual machine, you can backup and restore your virtual machine as it is a physical machine.
-AOMEI Centralized Backupper is a professional backup software that enables File, System, Disk, Partition, and SQL Server Backup.
+AOMEI Centralized Backupper is a professional backup software that enables File, System, Disk, Partition, and SQL Server auto backup every day.